Let’s get to know Cardiff City FC, a South Wales club that plays in the English Football League.

 It was in 2000 that another familiar theme came along: foreign investment.
 A Lebanese owner pumped in lots of money, got them to the second tier and into an FA Cup Final (they lost), but left them with terrible debt.
 He sold to a group from Malaysia, led by an apparently interesting character named Vincent Tan.
 He decided that after 114 years playing in blue, Cardiff City – the Bluebirds, remember – should play in red.
 He said this was to increase their international marketing appeal.
 The fans revolted, but Tan owns the club; it took three years and, he said, some advice from his mother to change them back to blue.

 Cardiff made the Premier League in 2013, but they were relegated the next season.
-Starting in 2016, they rebuilt under manager Neil Warnock and finished second in the Championship in 2018, beating out Fulham for the automatic promotion spot by two points.
-Then they finished 18th in the Premier League to go back down to where they are for 2020-21, in the Championship.
+Starting in 2016, they rebuilt under manager Neil Warnock and finished second in the Championship in 2017–18, beating out Fulham for the automatic promotion spot by two points.
+They lasted one year in the Premier League (2018-2019) and the 2021-22 season marks their third straight in the Championship.

 There have been some notable events in this one.
 In 1988, Cardiff won away at Swansea and a group of their fans were chased into the sea after the game.
 In 1993, Swansea fans at Cardiff tore out and threw chairs at their hosts, who then invaded the pitch.
 This resulted in the derby being the first fixture in British history to have away fans banned for several years.
-All told, Cardiff have 44 wins and Swansea 36, with 28 draws.
+All told, Cardiff have a slight advantage in wins (on the pitch!) in the series.

 There’s one called “I’ll Be There” that’s an ode to the coal mining days; as near as I can tell, the only part they sing is “With my little pick and shovel, I’ll be there.”
 They sing “You Are My Cardiff” to “You Are my Sunshine.”
 They also have more than one about Swansea, including one about people there eating rats.